AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Quick Start/Step 4: Query business data/Search for data.md

 1. Log on to the Kibana console of your Elasticsearch cluster.

-    For more information, see [Access and configure an Elasticsearch cluster](/intl.en-US/Elasticsearch Instances Management/Quick Start/Access and configure an Elasticsearch cluster.md).
+    For more information, see [Step 3: Step Access and configure an Elasticsearch cluster](/intl.en-US/Elasticsearch Instances Management/Quick Start/Step 3: Step Access and configure an Elasticsearch cluster.md).

 2. In the left-side navigation pane, click **Dev Tools**.